hashicorp/terraform-provider-google/website/docs/d/firebase_apple_app.html.markdown

 * `display_name` -
   The user-assigned display name of the App.

-* `package_name` -
+* `bundle_id` -
-  The canonical package name of the Android app as would appear in the Google Play Developer Console.
+  The canonical bundle ID of the Apple app as it would appear in the Apple AppStore.

+* `app_store_id` -
+  The automatically generated Apple ID assigned to the Apple app by Apple in the Apple App Store.

+* `team_id` -
+  The Apple Developer Team ID associated with the App in the App Store.